 Pandemic ignited the turning point of organization - converting the operational legal status from Conservation Organization with general purpose into a specific purpose to rescue wildlife.

-Initiated a species conservation action of Malaysian Giant Turtles.
+Initiated a species conservation action of Malaysian Giant Turtles (Orlitia borneensis).

 Stopped the work of wildlife rescue onsite and plan for relocation.